QUINOA, RED - Gluten Free

 Recommended Preparation Instructions:

-Bring 2 cups water or stock to a boil.
-Add 1 cup of quinoa, reduce heat to low, and simmer for 15 minutes.
+Bring 1 cup quinoa and 2 cups water or stock to a boil.
+Reduce heat and simmer for 15-20 minutes.
 The grain will pop and the outside germ will separate into a curly tail.

 Quinoa was a widely used grain by the Incas, and has been grown in the Andes for centuries.
 The Quechua name for Quinoa translates as The Mother Grain or Super Grain.
 Quinoa is equivalent to milk in protein and is high in Vitamins B & E, iron, zinc, potassium and calcium.
 It's also high in essential amino acids.